Hubert H. Crawford: Career

 Crawford was a painter and made many murals throughout his lifetime.
 Due to the fact that he lived through the Harlem Renaissance, he was chosen to do a mural for a popular jazz nightclub in Buffalo, called the Moonglow.
 It was a nightclub aimed towards African Americans.
 He painted a mural on the inside and outside of The Moonglow.

 In 1939, the US Army hired Crawford to paint a mural in remembrance of World War I in the Officers Club Building of Fort Niagara State Park.
 The mural was 28 feet long but 20 feet high.
 The mural pays tribute to the Battle of Cantigny, the first battle that was led and fought by only Americans.
 In 1940, Hubert was hired to create a mural for the American Negro Exposition in Chicago.
 The mural was to honor the 75th anniversary of the Emancipation Proclamation.

 Crawford worked with many different types of arts.
 He also created graphic arts and cartooning.
 He became a professor at the University of Buffalo.

 Death

-In 1940, Crawford's life took a turn for the worst.
+In 1940, Crawford's life took a turn for the worse.
 He was in the attic of his home when he fell from the third-story window.
 He suffered much trauma from the fall, and it left him impaired for the remainder of his life.
 He resided at the Buffalo Psychiatric Center.
 He continued to create works while he was there, but his other works were not remembered the way they used to be.
 In 1977, he was moved to a senior center in Hamburg, New York.
 On January 11, 1985, Crawford died in a nursing home in Utica, New York.